Bermagui Water Security Project

 The department’s Water Group is investigating options aligned with the South Coast Regional Water Strategy.
 These options include:

-• adjusting Brogo Dam’s reserve to support water delivery during extreme events
+• adjusting Brogo Dam’s operational reserve rules to support supply during extreme events

 The Water Group is currently preparing a preliminary business case assessing these options.